bixb922/crank-organ/doc-software/README.md

 * Initial page can now be set by configuration
 * Corrected errors in detailed hardware and software documentation, schematics and images
 * Added button on the MIDI configuration page to test the solenoid when installing the wiring.
+* Detection of polyphony to limit battery consumption
+* Cream background color for changed fields in forms

 # Programming language
 The application is programmed in MicroPython using the asyncio model to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript with web requests done with fetch/async.
+No C/C++ code was necessary.

+The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
+The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
+Lengthy tasks are fitted by a scheduler in avalable time slots between notes.

 Frequency detection is done with the zero crossing algorithm (See zcr.py).
-This is quite appropriate for organs, since the fundamental is strong.
-The algorithm also is fast.
+The algorithm is fast and quite precise.
+To guard against noise, autocorrelation of the signal is done and the strongest part of the autocorrelation is used.
+With closed (bourdon) pipes, the harmonics can be quite strong and that is accounted for also.

 MicroPython version 1.21 (or 1.20 later than sept 2023) is required.
 Since MicroPython is continually enhanced, best use the latest version.

+# Credits

 Credits to mcauser (MCP23017 library, no modifications), Miguel Grinberg (microdot server, temporarily added some logging to debug my software), and Robert-hh and several others for uftpd.
-All these library modules are available on github under MIT license:
+All these library modules are available on github:
 * https://github.com/mcauser/micropython-mcp23017
 * https://github.com/miguelgrinberg/microdot
 * https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD

+These components are (c) Copyright by their respective authors and are available under the same MIT license as this software.

 To ease the installation process, I have included the libraries in the repository and installation files.
 There is no need for a separate installation of these libraries.

 # Under development/testing

 Most code, especially the MIDI file parser, has been tested extensively, although I keep making changes.
 I have tried tested all options under many circumstances.
 Please report problems as github issue.

 The following features need more testing or development:

 * Microphone for tuning.
-I have not included a way to aid setting the sensitivity of the microphone.
-Automatic volume control microphones are best to measure tuning, but will not measure volume.
+It works well, but I have not included a way to aid setting the sensitivity of the microphone.
+Microphones have a volume setting.
+If set for high, signal is distorted but that does not impair frequency detection, but intensity cannot be measured.
+Microphones with automatic volume control are ok to measure tuning, but will not measure volume.

 * Sensor for crank speed to influence playback speed.
-Pending to test and for several adjustments.
+Pending to test and for fine adjustments.

 # Restrictions
 Safari as a browser is not supported.

 The security  and protection of this software is designed for a WiFi network such as a home network or a hotspot on a cell phone.
 I make no claim about the security against willful hacking.
-The webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
-When accessing the microcontroller via USB, all elements including passwords can be ultimately retrieved.
+I have put several safeguards in the software, such as cyphering (encrypting) passwords with a hidden key, controlling access via WiFi to files, etc. However, the webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
+When accessing the microcontroller via USB or FTP, all elements including passwords can be ultimately retrieved and new code can be installed.

 Although it is possible to connect several clientes simultaneously, it is recommended to connect only one client at a time, since more than one client may delay notes when playing back music.